jbenand/jbenand.github.io/index.md

 Well... actresses are still in the minority, no matter the genre or the era !
 This under representation seems to plateau between 25% and 40% with an average of just 31.44% of female actresses per movie !

+Now what about the actor's age, do we see a tendency depending on the genre ?

+{include_relative assets/plots/actors_age.html %}